 Resolving Landlord-Tenant Disputes in Court

-As a landlord, you hope you’ll never have to pursue legal action against a tenant.
-But there may come a time when you need to remove a tenant from your property, and in order to do that, you’ll have to obtain authorization from the court.
-The District Court of Maryland, a statewide court with 34 locations throughout Maryland, hears all landlord-tenant cases where the tenant is still residing in the property, such as failure to pay rent cases, tenant holding over, and eviction cases.
-In addition, any monetary disputes between a landlord and tenant after the tenant is no longer occupying the property, can also be litigated in District Court, however, not on the landlord-tenant docket.
+The District Court of Maryland, a statewide court with 34 locations throughout Maryland, hears all landlord-tenant cases where the tenant is still residing on the property.
+This includes failure to pay rent cases, tenant holding over, breach of leases, and wrongful detainer cases.
+In addition, any monetary disputes between a landlord and tenant after the tenant is no longer occupying the property can also be litigated in District Court, although not on the landlord-tenant docket.
 If the amount in dispute is less than $5,000, which is considered a small claims matter, the proceedings are informal, and a judge decides the outcome of the case.
 If rent, damages, or total expenses are between $5,000 and $30,000, the case is considered a large claim, and it is litigated according to formal rules of the court.

 The Process for Removing Tenants